initcron/cicd-labs/chapters/jenkinsfile.md

 git commit -am "test"
 git push origin master
 ```
-Whenever you are trying to push some changes, it throws an error `master protected branch hook declined`, because you can't directly push to master and atleast it should be aproved by one reviewers.
+Whenever you are trying to push some changes, it throws an error `master protected branch hook declined`, because you can't directly push to master and atleast it should be approved by at least  one reviewers.

 Now you need to reset your commit by using previous commit id.
 `replace YOURLASTCOMMITID with the actual commit id following `